Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

   * AWS provides only a few configuration knobs
 * It costs less to setup your own load balancer but it will be a lot more effort on your end (maintenance, integrations)

-4 kinds of load balancers offered by AWS
+3 kinds of load balancers offered by AWS

 #### Application Load Balancer

+* Operates at the request level
-* Layer 7(HTTP / HTTPS) only
+* Layer 7(HTTP / HTTPS / gRPC) only
 * Load balancing to multiple HTTP applications across machines (target groups)
 * Load balancing to multiple applications on the same machine (ex: containers)
 * Support for HTTP/2 and WebSocket